ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    DA increment
    Analysis increment
       A DA increment, or analysis increment, is the difference between a "first guess" of the state of the system (usually a previous model forecast) and the "best guess" of what the actual initial state of the system is (the analysis produced by the DA system).
 When introducing a new starting state for the model integration, care must be taken to ensure that the initial state is balanced and realistic according to the model equations, otherwise the forecast may be poor or even unstable.
-The Land DA methods (3D-Var and LETKF) achieve this by minimizing a cost function that accounts for the model state, observations, and the error characteristics present in each.
+The Land DA methods (3D-Var and LETKF-OI) achieve this by minimizing a cost function that accounts for the model state, observations, and the error characteristics present in each.
-      Refer to the linked areticles for more information on `3D-Var <https://www.ecmwf.int/sites/default/files/elibrary/2003/76079-variational-data-assimiltion-theory-and-overview_0.pdf>`_ and `LETKF <https://www2.atmos.umd.edu/~dkuhl/AOSC614/Hunt_et_all_2007.pdf>`_ respectively.
+      Refer to the linked areticles for more information on `3D-Var <https://www.ecmwf.int/sites/default/files/elibrary/2003/76079-variational-data-assimiltion-theory-and-overview_0.pdf>`_ and `LETKF-OI <https://www2.atmos.umd.edu/~dkuhl/AOSC614/Hunt_et_all_2007.pdf>`_ respectively.

    DATM
       DATM is the *Data Atmosphere* component of :term:`CDEPS`.
 It uses static atmospheric forcing files (derived from observations or previous atmospheric model runs) instead of output from an active atmospheric model.
 This reduces the complexity and computational cost associated with coupling to an active atmospheric model.
 The *Data Atmosphere* component is particularly useful when employing computationally intensive Data Assimilation (DA) techniques to update ocean and/or sea ice fields in a coupled model.
 In general, use of DATM in place of :term:`ATM` can be appropriate when users are running a coupled model and only want certain components of the model to be active.
 More information about DATM is available in the `CDEPS Documentation <https://escomp.github.io/CDEPS/versions/master/html/datm.html>`_.